 Glenn Sime, Jr.

-Glenn Sime, Jr. MSW, CAP, IC/RC, CAMS II, CCTS-A, is the Fort Freedom Program Director.
+Glenn Sime, Jr. MSW, Registered Clinical Social Work Intern, CAP, IC/RC, is the Fort Freedom Program Director.
 Originally born and raised in the Miami area, he has a significant passion for Veteran care.
 With multiple family members serving throughout different branches, Glenn took on the Fort Freedom project with excitement.

-Glenn received his undergraduate in Human Services with a specialty in addiction services at Indian River State College.
-He graduated Summa Cum Laude.
-After his undergraduate programming, Glenn became a Certified Addiction Professional (CAP).
-Continuing his pursuit to better assist others he completed CAMS II, a certified anger management certification and a CCTS-A, a certified clinical trauma specialist- addiction.
-Glenn has worked in behavioral health for over 10 years and recently graduated, Summa Cum Laude, from the University of Central Florida with a Master of Social Work degree.
+Glenn received his undergraduate degree in Human Services specializing in addiction studies.
+Post undergrad, Glenn became a Certified Addiction Professional (CAP), a Certified Anger Management Specialist Level Two (CAMS II), and a Certified Clinical Trauma Specialist-Addiction (CCTS-A).
+Glenn has worked in behavioral health for over 10 years and recently graduated Summa Cum Laude from the University of Central Florida with a Master of Social Work degree.

-Glenn spent time volunteering with the Florida Department of Corrections helping to guide ex-offenders toward a newfound sense of purpose.
-He also spent 3 years with the local humane society facilitating adoptions through the mobile unit at planned community events.
+Glenn has a passion for helping the underserved populations and he spent years volunteering at the Florida Department of Corrections St. Lucie work release program helping to guide ex-offenders toward a newfound sense of purpose.
+He also enjoyed working with the local humane society facilitating adoptions through the mobile unit at planned community events.
 Glenn is a father of 3 daughters, two grandchildren and one lucky dog named Frankie.

 Glenn brings experience and skills to each and every Veteran at Fort Freedom on a day to day basis.
 He also provides virtual therapy sessions and education to Veterans and their loved ones through Fort Freedom’s program, The Five.